 Order the four cheese panini if you’re in the mood for something decadent, but familiar – the creamy combination of cheddar, provolone, fontina and gruyere cheeses pairs well with the acidity from the roasted tomato tucked inside.
 My kids prefer the parmesan chicken cutlet sandwich on a brioche bun.
-While we are always up for trying a different sandwich, dessert is non-negotiable.
+While we're always up for trying a different sandwich, dessert is non-negotiable.
 The well-named Everything Cookie includes nuts, coconut, chocolate chunks and several other mixins’ I can’t quite place.
 The cookies are big enough to split, but trust me you’ll want one all to yourself.

-I have seen people make their way down the wood staircase to watch at the falls while they eat but I prefer taking my pick from the tables that line Riverside Park Path along Chagrin River.
+I have seen people make their way down the wood staircase to watch at the falls while they eat, but I prefer taking my pick from the tables that line Riverside Park Path along Chagrin River.
 There are also a couple tables on the opposite side of the street nudged right into a garden, so you can eat among the flower beds.

 While I’m doubtful I will ever have a chance to dine inside a castle, I can eat at a picnic table just outside of it in Squire's Castle, part of the North Chagrin Reservation.
 Picnic tables lines both sides of the greenway that lead up to the castle.

-Headlands Beach State Park + Ginger Sushi Burrito & Hibachi
+Headlands Beach State Park + Ginger Sushi Burrito & Hibachi in Mentor

-With the longest stretch of sand in the state, Headlands Beach State Park is usually checkered with sun bathers on beach towels.
+With the longest stretch of sand in the state, Headlands Beach State Park is usually checkered with sunbathers on beach towels.
 On the pathway from the parking lot to the beach, look for picnic tables available all around.
 Take your pick from spots in the sun or under the trees.

 We stopped by Ginger Sushi Burrito & Hibachi in Mentor on our way.
 My teenagers created their own rolls with crab and avocado wrapped in seaweed and served with tangy dipping sauce, while I ordered the chicken hibachi.
 The generous portions are enough for two.
 We ate our picnic then walked along the long beach in search of sea glass.

-Maumee Bay State Park + Water’s Edge Restaurant
+Maumee Bay State Park + Water’s Edge Restaurant in Oregon